fort-nix/nix-bitcoin/README.md

 Installing profiles
 ---
-The easiest way is to run `nix-shell env.nix` and then create a [nixops](https://nixos.org/nixops/manual/) deployment with the provided network.nix.
+The easiest way is to run `nix-shell env.nix` and then create a [NixOps](https://nixos.org/nixops/manual/) deployment with the provided network.nix.
 Fix the FIXMEs in configuration.nix and deploy with nixops in nix-shell.
+See below for a detailed tutorial.

 The "all" profile requires 15 GB of disk space and 2GB of memory.

-Tutorial: install a nix-bitcoin node on Debian 9 Stretch in a VirtualBox
+Tutorial: install a nix-bitcoin node
 ---
+Get a machine to deploy nix-bitcoin on.
+This could be a VirtualBox, a machine that is already running [NixOs](https://nixos.org/nixos/manual/index.html) or a cloud provider.
+Have a look at the options in the [NixOps manual](https://nixos.org/nixops/manual/).

+The following steps are meant to be run on the machine you deploy from, not the machine you deploy to.

-Install Dependencies
+Install Dependencies (Debian 9 stretch)
 ```
 sudo apt-get install curl git gnupg2 dirmngr
 ```